 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Center for Exceptional Dentistry will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Center for Exceptional Dentistry will perform the safest, most comfortable extraction procedure possible.

 - Local, sedation or general anesthesia is administered